 Negative people (and in turn highly pessimistic people) resist change.

 It’s difficult enough to introduce improvements and create a culture of continuous improvement, never mind spending additional time attempting to overcome the constant objections of a highly pessimistic person.
 Fortunately, there are practices you can apply if you already have someone in a leadership role who is pessimistic.
 That’s right, pessimism can be reversed to some extent.

 In reversing or reducing pessimism, there are three key steps to focus on:

 Awareness: Increasing the awareness of the individual as to how they sound to others is the first step.
 This can be accomplished by repeating their statements back to them and in a similar tone and context it’s presented.

 Alternatives: Engaging the individual in a dialogue about the pros and cons of alternatives to their response begins to broaden their perspective.
 The key here is not to tell them what the alternatives are, but together exploring possible alternatives together.

 Assistance: Transitioning from alternatives to action is the final phase of reducing pessimism.
 Providing support in creating and following through with action plans while providing assistance along the way is the final step.
-Assistance can be provided through coaching, mentoring, encouragement, etc. The key is to continue working with the individual to help them introduce the very alternatives and changes identified, so that in effect they experience and witness the results themselves (and often learn that there are in fact solutions).
+Assistance can be provided through coaching, mentoring, encouragement, etc. The key is to continue working with the individual to help them introduce the very alternatives and changes identified.
+In effect they will experience and witness the results themselves (and often learn that there are in fact solutions).